YahefuYusufu/LovelyTrip/README.md

 2. Open the project in Android Studio.
 3. Connect your Android device.
 4. Build and run the app.
+5. Clean the catch and run it again if got some error.

 ## Usage